openintegrationhub/Connectors/Adapters/GettingStarted/AdapterGuide.md

 - [ ] Each field in the trigger/action should have a `note` explaining what expected to be there as well as meaningful example in `placeholder` which could be (for optional fields) a default value if field is empty

-#### AdapterFunctionalityChecklist.md
+#### Other Files

-- [ ] A copy of the [Adapter FunctionalityChecklist](/../AdapterChecklists/AdapterFunctionalityChecklist.md) which tracks which functionality has been implemented in the component.
+- [ ] License file

-### Could Have
+### Should Have

 #### README.md

-- [ ] Version and compatibility information
 - [ ] Documentation for the authentication process (How to find API key, etc.)
 - [ ] Screen shot of the parameters for each action/trigger with sample meaningful values (if parameters are defined for given trigger/action)
 - [ ] Description of the parameters (if any) for each action/trigger
 - [ ] Sample of the minimum viable input (e.g. for updating or creating something) for each action/trigger
 - [ ] Description of the dynamic metadata generation rules, metadata discovery rules for each action/trigger

+#### AdapterFunctionalityChecklist.md

+- [ ] A copy of the [Adapter FunctionalityChecklist](../AdapterChecklists/AdapterFunctionalityChecklist.md) which tracks which functionality has been implemented in the component.

+#### Other Files

+- [ ] Logo - 128x128 PNG file with transparent background
+- [ ] Changelog

+### Could Have

+#### README.md

+- [ ] Version and compatibility information
 - [ ] Known limitations, may be with link to the issue
 - [ ] Contribution guidelines (they should be standardized)
 - [ ] License and copyright